Elliott J. Zucker, In Memorium

 • Derby v.
 Bitan, 2nd 2013, establishing parameters for acceptance of otherwise untimely summary judgment motions.

-Mr. Zucker received a Bachelor of Arts degree from the University of Pennsylvania and a Juris Doctor degree from Fordham University School of Law.
+Elliott received a Bachelor of Arts degree from the University of Pennsylvania and a Juris Doctor degree from Fordham University School of Law.
 He has published: “The Court of Appeals Expands the Concept of ‘Duty’ to Outsiders,” Risk Management Quarterly, Vol. I-2016, and “Possible Expanded Lien Recovery for Medicare Advantage Patients,” Risk Management Quarterly, Spring 2013.

 News